ekairos/studiofx/README.md

 #### Unit Testing

-The Unit Tests are run in Firefox 65.0, Chrome 72.0 and Opera 58.0 using Karma testing framework.
+The Unit Tests are run in Firefox 90.0, Chrome 91.0 using Karma testing framework.

 You can run the tests using local config:
 ```bash